Rene-Mayhrem/Game-crud-application/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# How to use the Game application

+### Prerequisites

+You need to be able to use docker-compose

+### How to up the project

+1. Enter to the GAME-APP folder
+2. Create an alias for simplicity
+3. Up the containers
+4. Start the application at localhost/games
 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: